 The company participates in cash retention plans of the Bank, including the DB Restricted Cash Plan and the DB Restricted Incentive Plan.
 As a rule of the DB Restricted Cash Plan the awards are only paid out to the employee if there is a non-terminated employment relationship between the employee and Deutsche Bank at the respective vesting date.
 The award consists of three tranches each amounting to one third of the original grant volume.
-The first tranche vested in early 2010 and was paid out, net of any forfeiture during the course of 2009 according to the terms and conditions of the plan.
-The two remaining tranches vest in early 2011 and early 2012, respectively.
-Each tranche is expensed over its vesting period.
+The first two tranches vested in early 2010 and 2011 respectively, and was paid out, net of any forfeiture during the course of 2009 and 2010 according to the terms and conditions of the plan.
+The one remaining tranche will vest in early 2012 and is expensed over its vesting period.